Mac McGarry

-Maurice James "Mac" McGarry (June 15, 1926 – December 12, 2013) was the longtime host of the television quiz show It's Academic, which airs in Washington, D.C., on NBC-owned WRC-TV.
+Maurice James "Mac" McGarry (June 15, 1926 – December 12, 2013) was an American game show host who served longtime as a host of the television quiz show It's Academic.
 He hosted the show for five decades, from October 7, 1961, when it first aired, until June 25, 2011.

 Early life and career

 Born in Atlanta, Georgia, in 1926, McGarry attended Regis High School in New York City and attended college at Fordham University.
 McGarry joined NBC in 1950, working for station WNBW, located in the Wardman Park Hotel.
 There he worked as the announcer for the NBC radio show American Forum of the Air.
 During this time, he was also making his first forays into television covering Harry S. Truman's presidential inauguration events for NBC-TV and appearing regularly on NBC's The Big Preview.
 From that time until the onset of illness in 2011, he hosted numerous talk shows, including In Our Town, the first weekly television program to be broadcast in color.

 Some of McGarry's first assignments included announcing news of the start of the Korean War and introducing President Truman from the White House.
 In the early 1950s, he was involved in early color television experiments.
 During the 1970s and 1980s, he was the announcer for NBC News Updates originating in Washington, D.C., and over the years also did live booth announcing work for WRC-TV.